eudoxia0/eudoxia0.github.io/article/_posts/2022-07-05-lessons-writing-compiler.md

 Being able to typecheck, compile, and run code at a high frequency makes development less frustrating.
-Having to wait ten seconds to build hundreds of thousands of code, _ab initio_, for every change that you make is frustrating.
+Having to wait ten seconds to build hundreds of thousands of lines of code, _ab initio_, for every change that you make is frustrating.
 Performance requires separate compilation.

 Separate compilation requires careful thinking.
 It can't be an afterthought of